The raw data our AI analysts use to calculate crash probability. Each indicator is a proven predictor of past market crashes.

 Buffett Indicator

-Significantly overvaluedTotal stock market value divided by GDP.
-Warren Buffett calls it the best single measure of market valuation.
+LoadingTotal stock market value divided by GDP.
+Buffett calls it the best single measure of valuation.
 Above 140% is a warning.
-187% is near record levels.

 10Y Treasury Yield

-ElevatedHigher yields compete with stocks for investment.
-When the risk-free rate is near 5%, stocks need to offer even higher returns to attract money.
+LoadingHigher yields compete with stocks for investment.
+When the risk-free rate nears 5%, stocks must offer even higher returns.

 Fed Funds Rate

-RestrictiveThe rate banks charge each other overnight.
-Above 5% is considered restrictive — it slows the economy and squeezes borrowers.
+LoadingThe rate banks charge each other overnight.
+Above 5% is restrictive — it slows the economy and squeezes borrowers.

 Source: FRED FEDFUNDS